Givdo/givdo_app_old/README.md

 Depending on your setup, you might need to run the above with `sudo`.

-Then running the specs should be as siple as:
+Then running the specs should be as simple as:

 ```bash
 $ karma start karma.conf.js